 Dr. Beane’s many years in the public health arena were yet to come when her second child was born in 1992.
 She would eventually learn how to collaborate effectively with doctors, hospitals, and health administrators on a professional level.
 But at the time that her son received two serious life-threatening diagnoses in his first year of life, she was interacting with these groups, not as a professional, but as the parent of a very sick baby whose prognosis was bleak.

 Dr. Beane was initially overwhelmed by her son’s challenges and the dire predictions made by the doctors.
 Her faith in conventional medicine and an ingrained reverence for doctors made her reluctant to question the standard testing and treatments that were often carried out without her consent as a parent.
 A loving mother, she repeatedly cringed at the atrocious bedside manners of attending doctors and residents, and she could not stomach the repetitive examinations that clearly caused her young child pain.
 Most of all, she was unable to accept the status quo treatment regimen given the prognosis that her son would face an early and grim death.

-Dr. Beane’s sojourn through the health care maze and exploration of alternative healing is documented in her recently completed memoir, Embracing The Dragon: A Parent’s Journey to Reclaim Hope.
-The memoir is a balanced mix of documented scientific findings and personal anecdotes, offering parents at a similar crossroads a rich tapestry that is both educational and inspiring.
-Dr. Beane is currently in search of a publisher.
+Dr. Beane’s sojourn through the health care maze and exploration of alternative healing is documented in her recently published memoir, Embracing The Dragon: One Mother’s Relentless Search for Healing and Hope.
+Her memoir is a mix of documented scientific findings and personal anecdotes, offering other parents at a similar crossroads a rich tapestry that is informational and engaging.